henrik42/solo/README.md

 There are some things wrong with this solution:

-* we cannot create new loggers (just change existing ones)
+* we cannot create new loggers via the web-gui (just change existing ones)
 * when there are a lot of loggers, the list will become long and for very long lists the `POST`-request will become too large for processing.